SvenMichaelKlose/tunix/src/tunix/README.md

 ### "PI": Process info

+Secondary address: process ID.

-Discloses all internal information about a process.
+Discloses all internal information about the process specified in the SA.
 Returns a key/value list with these keys:

 * "ID": Process ID.
 * "FLAGS": RSZ